microsoft/ccf-app-samples/data-reconciliation-app/demo-app/demo-overview.md

 ![Output Report](../docs/images/report.png)

 ## Functional  Requirements
-- Members can submit their data as single or batch records
+- Members can submit their data as a single record or a batch
 - Members can update their data
-- Each member can request a reconciliation report for all records or spec record (by Unique)
+- Each member can request a reconciliation report for all records or specific record (by UniqueId)
 - No member can access other member's data

 ### Application